gabesumner/dreamhouse-mobile-app/README.md

 ## Run in your Browser

+1. On the command line, make sure you are in the `dreamhouse-mobile-app` directory:

-1. To run the app in the browser:
+1. Type the following command to run the app in the browser:
     ```
     ionic serve
     ```